Solar vs. Wind Energy

 On the other hand, for a similar amount of energy production, a household would need a 7 kW solar array.
 With the average cost of installed solar at $3.50 per watt, this would come to between $20,650 and $24,500 before the solar tax credit.

-The 26% solar tax credit, which is still available in 2020 would further reduce those costs, however it is important to note that the Federal Government will be eliminating the solar tax credit by 2022.
+The 26% solar tax credit, which is still available in 2020 would further reduce those costs, however, it is important to note that the Federal Government will be eliminating the solar tax credit by 2022.
 For many people, this might seem like a costly option.
-Furthermore, if you don’t own your home or don’t have the conditions necessary for installing solar panels on your roof or a massive wind turbine in your backyard, Community Solar farms are another option worth exploring that can drastically reduce the cost of accessing renewable, clean, energy.
+Furthermore, suppose you don’t own your home or don’t have the conditions necessary for installing solar panels on your roof or a massive wind turbine in your backyard.
+In that case, Community Solar farms are another option worth exploring that can drastically reduce the cost of accessing renewable, clean, energy.

-In fact, people who choose to participate in a Community Solar program, such as those offered by Clearway Community Solar might find instant savings from the reduced cost on your monthly utility bills.
+People who choose to participate in a Community Solar program, such as those offered by Clearway Community Solar might find instant savings from the reduced cost on their monthly utility bills.

 Another important consideration when comparing the costs of wind and solar energies is that wind turbines typically have more maintenance costs.
-While solar panels come with extended warrantees of up to 25 years, most wind turbines only come with 10 year warrantees, meaning that there is a good chance there will be a large amount of money in upkeep.
-Taking this into account, the actual cost per kWh is probably significantly less with solar power.
+While solar panels come with extended warranties of up to 25 years, most wind turbines only come with 10 year warranties, meaning that there is a good chance there will be a large amount of money in upkeep.
+Considering this, the actual cost per kWh is probably significantly less with solar power.

 Solar vs. Wind: Which Has Greater Installed Capacity?